karomancer/portfolio-nextjs/site/src/content/portfolio/naginata-calligraphy.md

 }
 ```

-That interpolation is doing a lot of load-bearing work, and a naginata swing is exactly the case it can't cover.
+That interpolation is doing a lot of work, and a naginata swing is exactly the case it can't cover.

 ## Why it fell apart